Help Guide

 Before and after examples

-Users can easily view before and after design interventions, allowing them to visualize better design solutions.
+Users can easily view before and after design interventions, allowing them to see how simple changes to a design approach can result in significant improvements.

 Case Studies

-Examples of UK completed projects relevant to the design code sub-chapter.
+Examples of completed projects, largely from the UK, relevant to the Design Code sub-chapter.
 All case studies show aerial views, street view and site photographs.

 Image shows the Roof Gardens Building in Manchester